ajoydas/mini_blog/ReadMe.md

 - To make a user `Author` or `Admin`, the user with superuser account needs to change the role of the user.
 This can be done from the admin site `/admin` or via the API `/api/auth/profile/{username}` API here username is the username of the user whose role needs to be changed.
+The `role` property takes the following values to `Reader`, `Author`, or `Admin`.

-**Postman Collection**: I have added a collection of Postman requests that I used to test the APIs.
+**Postman Collection**: I have added a collection of Postman requests that I have used to test the APIs.
 The collection can be found at the `resources` directory.
 [Here](https://learning.postman.com/docs/getting-started/importing-and-exporting-data/#importing-data-into-postman) you will find the tutorial on importing the collection to Postman.
+This collection automatically sets the auth tokens to every requests by utilizing variables and test scripts.
+These variables can be found under the root level `Variables` tab in the Postman collection and the `BLOG_URL` variable (default to `localhost:8000`) can be modified there if needed to set the correct url.

 **API design rationale:**
-APIs can designed in focusing on various concepts.
+APIs can be designed in focusing on various concepts.
 While designing the APIs my focus was on keeping related APIs together.
 I have also considered how these APIs will be consumed (i.e., their sequences) by any frontend.
 For example, reactions won't be dealt without a post or comment.
 So, instead of having a separate API group for reactions, I have added them as nested APIs within posts and comments.